 Raised on a farm in Northern Ireland, James is now based in London.
 He has won multiple, international awards as afood writerand also works as a food consultantandTV presenter.
 Mental Ideas intends to collaborate with James on a number of creative projects.
-Expect announcements of knitting (or nibbling) competitions in the very near future..!
+Expect announcements of knitting (or nibbling – we enjoy both activities) competitions in the very near future..!

 Health Ambassador Ifat Kafry Hindes is a trailblazing wellness entrepreneur and writer from Hong Kong.
-She’s the founder of Project Wellness, Health Editor for Hong Kong Living and a columnist for Sassy Hong Kong.
+She’s Health Editor for Hong Kong Living and a columnist for Sassy Hong Kong.
 Born in Israel, she was raised in the Caribbean in early life and predominantly thereafter in Hong Kong.
 Ifat speaks out about her ongoing battles with depression and Meniere’s disease.

 The busy mother of two has successfully set up her own gluten free bakery in Hong Kong and is now writing her first cookbook.
 She’s received plaudits and media attention for her dedication to tackling mental and physical health through diet and healthy lifestyle choices.
-She is the recipient of ‘Top Pick‘ Luxe City Guides 2013, ‘Editor’s Choice‘ at the Foodie Forks Award 2014, and MediaZone‘s ‘Most Valuable Companies in Hong Kong‘ Award, 2016.
-She’s in the process of setting up online wellness magazine.
+She is the recipient of ‘Top Pick‘ Luxe City Guides 2013, ‘Editor’s Choice’ at the Foodie Forks Award 2014, and MediaZone’s ‘Most Valuable Companies in Hong Kong‘ Award, 2016.
+We’re not worthy!
+No really, we’re not.

 Ambassador Will Pullen is a BACP psychotherapistspecializing in helping adults and young people overcome depression, anxiety, low self-esteem, substance abuse and other issues to transform their lives using his pioneering method, Dynamic Running Therapy.